-Threat level Tiger
+One-Punch Man Threat Level Tiger

 The Tiger disaster level is defined by the Hero Association as posing a danger to a large number of people.
 The equivalent of a threat level Tiger monster is either five B class heroes or one A class hero (or above).

 Examples of Tiger level threats are Crablante, the House of Evolution’s Frog Man and Ground Dragon, Octopus Claw Man (who gave King his scar).
 Gouketsu’s disciples who turned into Crow Monsters are examples of stronger Tiger levels.
 Individually they can be defeated by stronger A class heroes, but together they form a Demon level threat.

 One-Punch Man Threat Level Demon

 Demon disaster level monsters are capable of posing a danger to a city on their own.
 The normal response to a Demon threat level appearing is to send an S class hero.
 If this is not possible, however, a group of no less than ten A class heroes are also stated as being able to deal with Demon level monsters.

 Examples of Demon level threats are Deep Sea King, Do-S and Senior Centipede (the Centipede monster defeated by Metal Bat, not to be confused with the Dragon Level Elder Centipede).